SharkDrone/Fake-Edge-Agent/README.md

 stores the image under `received/` and logs the GPS.
 It is scaffolding for testing on your own machine, not part of the product - once the real backend exists, point `--url` at that instead.

-## Next steps

-Step 2 is swapping the test receiver for the real backend (and after that, putting the AI into the pipeline).
-The agent itself needs no changes for that - only a new `--url`.